vanadium/website/content/tutorials/security/agent.md

 But easy access to the private key is not OK under normal circumstances.
 A private key should be private.

-Likewise, the way blessings have been generated so far -  in which you the tutee casually exploited your read access to the private keys of both the blessor and blessee - isn't practical for blessings being granted between disjoint principals remote from each other on a network.

-Encrypting the file on disk, and requiring a password with each invocation of a command specifying `--v23.credentials {directory}` will solve the immediate problem of a clear text key on disk, but doesn't solve these other problems.
+Furthermore, if several program were to access the same credentials directory simulataneously, they would risk corrupting the data during mutations.
+There is a need for coordinating concurrent access to credentials.

 # An agent holds the key

-Part of the solution to these problems is `agentd`, a Vanadium utility analogous to [`ssh-agent`].
-It loads credentials into its memory, and serves key management requests from child processes.
+Part of the solution to these problems is `v23agentd`, a Vanadium utility analogous to [`ssh-agent`].
+It loads credentials into its memory, and serves key management requests from other client processes.

-The child process, needing to check the validity of blessings coming in with a request, can pass said blessings (implicitly via the runtime's use of a POSIX [file descriptor]) up to `agentd`, which then does the necessary crypto with the keys it holds, passing the result back to the child.
+A client process, needing to check the validity of blessings coming in with a request, can pass said blessings (implicitly via the runtime's use of a POSIX [file descriptor]) up to `v23agentd`, which then does the necessary crypto with the keys it holds, passing the result back to the client.

+Launching an agent to serve credentials in a given directory (by invoking `v23agentd {directory}`) sets up a socket file in the directory, which the client connects to when using `--v23.credentials {directory}`.
 This happens in the Vanadium runtime - no new client code required.

+Typically, however, launching an agent explicitly is not necessary -- as long as `v23agentd` is in its `PATH`, a program run with `--v23.credentials {directory}` will automatically launch an agent to serve the credentials.
+Other programs using `--v23.credentials {directory}` will connect to the same agent and safely share the credentials.
+The agent will stay up for as long as there are client connected to it.
+In fact, this is what happened in all previous tutorials, like the [hello world][hello world] tutorial, enabling the same credentials to be shared between client and server.

+Occasionally, launching the agent explicitly is needed, such as when we do not trust the program to access the credentials and launch `v23agentd`.

-To see that, rerun the _existing_ client code against the _existing_ server code using two instances of the agent - one becomes Alice, the other becomes Bob.
+To illustrate, rerun the _existing_ client code against the _existing_ server code using two explicit instances of the agent - one becomes Alice, the other becomes Bob.

-The only difference between the following command sequence and [previous usage][previous-usage] is that `agentd` takes the `--v23.credentials` flag, rather than the client and server.
+The only difference between the following command sequence and [previous usage][previous-usage] is that `v23agentd` gets launched before we run the client and server.

 <!-- @twoAgents @test -->
 ```